maxhbr/LDBcollector/md/GPL-2.0-only.md

                                 "description": "Redistribute the obtained executable as-is"
                             }
                         ],
                         "_str": "Description: The source code includes the source code of all modules, plus all relevant interface definition files and scripts used to control the compilation and installation of the library.
 The license in question passes with the software.
 You may charge a fee for the physical act of transferring a copy, in exchange for a warranty in exchange for a fee.
-You may charge a fee for the physical act of transferring a copy; you may provide a warranty in exchange for a fee.\nActions:\n- Distribute the obtained object code (Redistribute the code as it was obtained)\n- Distribute the obtained executable (Redistribute the obtained executable as-is)\n\nConditions:\nAND\n  OBLIGATION: Include a copyright notice, list of terms and conditions, and disclaimer included in the license\n\n  OBLIGATION: Give you a copy of the relevant license.\n\n  OBLIGATION: If the software, or a part of it, cannot be explicitly treated as independent from the work to which the license other than the license in question applies, or is not treated as such, the license in question will be applied to the entire work and licensed to a third party free of charge.
-(Often, it is a condition spoken of in the context of static and dynamic linkage of source code, object code, and executables)\n\n  OR\n    OBLIGATION: Attach the source code corresponding to the software in question.\n  \n    OBLIGATION: Give you a letter, valid for at least three years, stating that you will provide the corresponding source code for the software in exchange for a fee not to exceed the physical cost of distribution.\n  \n    OBLIGATION: Allow object code or executable and source code to be downloaded from the same location with equivalent access to the object code or executable\n  \n\n\n\n", "conditions": {
+You may charge a fee for the physical act of transferring a copy; you may provide a warranty in exchange for a fee.\nActions:\n- Distribute the obtained object code (Redistribute the code as it was obtained)\n- Distribute the obtained executable (Redistribute the obtained executable as-is)\n\nConditions:\nAND\n  OBLIGATION: Include a copyright notice, list of terms and conditions, and disclaimer included in the license\n  OBLIGATION: Give you a copy of the relevant license.\n  OBLIGATION: If the software, or a part of it, cannot be explicitly treated as independent from the work to which the license other than the license in question applies, or is not treated as such, the license in question will be applied to the entire work and licensed to a third party free of charge.
+(Often, it is a condition spoken of in the context of static and dynamic linkage of source code, object code, and executables)\n  OR\n    OBLIGATION: Attach the source code corresponding to the software in question.\n    OBLIGATION: Give you a letter, valid for at least three years, stating that you will provide the corresponding source code for the software in exchange for a fee not to exceed the physical cost of distribution.\n    OBLIGATION: Allow object code or executable and source code to be downloaded from the same location with equivalent access to the object code or executable\n\n\n", "conditions": {
                             "AND": [
                                 {